pbassham/furlough-page/Furlough Packet:Video.md

 --------------------------------------------------------------------------------

-# 2019 Furlough
+# 2019 Furlough Goals

-> Maybe just make a PDF download link
+> Make a PDF download link

 To prepare for the next season of ministry, we are taking our first full furlough since arriving in Thailand 5 years ago.
 The Lord has worked mighty in our lives and ministry and we would love to share it with you and your church family.

-- #### Needing to raise additional support
+As we are back on this furlough, we would ask that you would pray that we could raise the additional support needed for the next years of ministry in Thailand.

+  - **Ministry Support for a Growing Ministry**

     When arriving in Thailand years ago, most of what we would do was abstract and unknown.
 Now we know exactly what the ministry that the Lord would lead us to looks like, and how much it costs.

- Initially, we had thought we would be on the outer edge of Bangkok, but the Lord led us to plant our church right in the center.
+    Initially, we had thought we would be on the outer edge of Bangkok, but the Lord led us to plant our church right in the center of this megacity.

     The opportunities are amazing, but the cost is as well.
 Everything is significantly more expensive than a less ambitious plan.
 We have taken a risk for His Kingdom, and the Lord has provided up until this point, but we are desperately needing to raise additional monthly support to be able to advance into the next stage of ministry.

- We have started right in the middle
+  - **Personal Support for a Growing Family**

- In addition, our family has almost doubled in size and will be needing to put our 3 girls through school.
+    Additionally, our family has almost doubled in size since arriving, and with them growing and starting school, we need to raise additional personal support as well.

-- #### Report in to our faithful supporters
+  - **Report Back to Supporters**

+   In Addition, we look forward to reporting back to the faithful supporters who have enabled us to live and minister in Thailand for the past 5 years.

 --------------------------------------------------------------------------------